bastipnt/fp-protect/README.md

 ## Structure:

-This is a monorepo for frontend and backend.

-- Frontend code can be found in the `packages/frontend` folder
-- Backend code can be found in the `packages/backend` folder
+All code can be found in the `src` folder